tpessoa/EU-platform/README.md

 # EU-platform

-Platform for hosting European Union (EU) activities
+Platform for hosting European Union (EU) activities.
+Supported by _Centro de Excelência Jean Monnet da Universidade de Coimbra_.

+> This guide presents the instructions to put the platform up and running in a Docker environment.

 ## Development environment

-To build the services for development run the following commands
+To build the services for the development environment run the following commands:

 1. Build the docker files